marshki/pyWype/README.rst

 ------------
 pyWype is written to run in Python 2.7 and 3.4 on Linux.

-In Linux, you'll need to install pv_ , per your package
+In Linux, you'll need to install pv_
-manager:

 .._pv: http://www.ivarch.com/programs/pv.shtml

 +------------------+--------------+
 |apt               |yum           |